secdec/attack-surface-detector-zap/README.md

   * Python / Django
   * Ruby / Rails

 To see a brief demonstration for the Attack Surface Detector, you can check it out [here:](https://youtu.be/jUUJNRcmqwI) *Note: this demonstration is based on the plugin built for Portswigger's Burp Suite.
-Implementation and operation are nearly identical for the ZAP plugin.*
+Implementation and operations are nearly identical for the ZAP plugin.*

 ## How to Install